Bruce Lee: Popular culture

 Bruce Lee films such as Game of Death and Enter the Dragon were the foundation for video game genres such as beat 'em up action games and fighting games.
 The first beat 'em up game, Kung-Fu Master (1984), was based on Lee's Game of Death.
 The Street Fighter video game franchise (1987 debut) was inspired by Enter the Dragon, with the gameplay centered around an international fighting tournament, and each character having a unique combination of ethnicity, nationality and fighting style; Street Fighter went on to set the template for all fighting games that followed.
 Since then, nearly every major fighting game franchise has had a character based on Bruce Lee.
 In April 2014, Lee was named a featured character in the combat sports video game EA Sports UFC, and is playable in multiple weight classes.

 In France, the Yamakasi cited the martial arts philosophy of Bruce Lee as an influence on their development of the parkour discipline in the 1990s, along with the acrobatics of Jackie Chan.
 The Yamakasi considered Lee to be the "unofficial president" of their group.

 The Legend of Bruce Lee (2008), a Chinese television drama series based on the life of Bruce Lee, has been watched by over 400 million viewers in China, making it the most-watched Chinese television drama series of all time, as of 2017.

 In November 2022, it was announced that Taiwanese filmmaker Ang Lee was directing a biopic on Bruce Lee.
 Ang Lee's son Mason Lee was cast to star in the movie, while Bruce Lee's daughter, Shannon Lee, is set to produce the film.

-In 2024, there was a proposal made to erect a statue of Bruce Lee in San Francisco.
-Lee's daughter is in favor of erecting it stating, "the Bay Area is a very rich and vital part of our legacy."
+In 2024, there was a proposal to erect a statue of Bruce Lee in San Francisco.
+Lee's daughter is in favor, stating, "the Bay Area is a very rich and vital part of our legacy."

 Bruce Lee appears in Hitman: World of Assassination in September 2025.
 Lee is reinvented as an agent in the game, assassinating opponents during a martial arts competition.
 The player's goal is to prevent enemies from getting in the way.

 Tributes

-Underworld pay tribute to Bruce Lee in their song Bruce Lee from their 1999 album Beaucoup Fish, a blend of rock, techno, and guitar riffs.
+Underworld pays tribute to Bruce Lee in their song "Bruce Lee" from their 1999 album Beaucoup Fish, a blend of rock, techno, and guitar riffs.
 According to DAFT FM, the lyrics can be interpreted as encouraging the idea of self-actualization and individuals to be true to themselves, thus paying tribute to Lee's philosophy of empowering oneself and living life to the fullest.

 Commercials

-Though Bruce Lee did not appear in commercials during his lifetime, his likeness and image has since appeared in hundreds of commercials around the world.
+Though Bruce Lee did not appear in commercials during his lifetime, his likeness and image have since appeared in hundreds of commercials around the world.
 Nokia launched an Internet-based campaign in 2008 with staged "documentary-looking" footage of Bruce Lee playing ping-pong with his nunchaku and also igniting matches as they are thrown toward him.
 The videos went viral on YouTube, creating confusion as some people believed them to be authentic footage.